Shortest Paths of Mutually Visible Robots: Crossing Start and Target Line Segments

 At first sight one might think that the case when $S$ and $T$ intersect is not much harder than the non-intersecting case.
 However, we will argue that it is.
 Consider the instance shown in Figure~\ref{fig:2.1}(a).
 It is clear (Lemma~\ref{lemma:22}) that any algorithm that does not move the robots along a rotating line around the intersection point $q$ between $S$ and $T$ cannot terminate in polynomial time with respect to the input size (assuming $v_2$ and $v_5$ are very close to $q$).
 However, any algorithm that keeps the robots on a line pivoting around $q$ can also get stuck (Lemma~\ref{lemma:11}).
 This implies that any algorithm for the case when $S$ and $T$ intersect cannot use a single strategy algorithm, i.e., it will have to analyse the input instance and depending on the instance select an appropriate approach.

 We will need the following notations before formalising the above observations.

-Let $q$ be the intersection of the start and target lines $S$ and~$T$, as illustrated in Figure~\ref{fig:2.1}(b).
+Let $q$ be the intersection of the start and target line segments $S$ and~$T$, as illustrated in Figure~\ref{fig:2.1}(b).
 Define $Q$ as in the previous section.
 Furthermore, assume that $s_1, \ldots, s_n$ are ordered from top-to-bottom along $S$, and let $t_{i_1}, \ldots, t_{i_n}$ denote the target points along $T$ ordered from top-to-bottom.

 Let $A_1$ be the simple polygon bounded by the two segments $(s_1,q)$ and $(t_{i_n},q)$, and the concave chain corresponding to the shortest path in $Q$ from $s_1$ to $t_{i_n}$.
 Symmetrically, we define $A_2$, $A_3$, and $A_4$, see Figure~\ref{fig:2.1}(b).